 - 1993 became a member unversity of Vietnam National University, Hanoi and was renamed as University of Languages and International Studies or ULIS-VNU with four facuties of Russian, Chinese, English and French languages and cultures.

 - 2001 Faculty of Oriental Linguistics and Culture was established (renamed as Faculty of Japanese Language and Culture in 2016).

 - 2001 Faculty of Occidential Linguistics and Culture was established (renamed as Faculty of German Language and Culture in 2016).

 - 2009 Foreign Language Specialized School was formally estalished and affilliated to ULIS.

 - 2012 Faculty of Korean Language and Culture was established (separated from Faculty of Oriental Linguistics and Culture).

 - 2016 Division of Arabic Language and Culture was established (separated from Faculty of Oriental Linguistics and Culture).

 - 2016 Faculty of Language Education and Teacher Development was established (upgraded from the Faculty of Continuing Education).

-- 2019 Faculty of Southeast Asia Countries Language and Culture was established.
+- 2019 Division of Southeast Asian Languages and Cultures was established.